darinz/DL/11_Optimization/01_mixed_precision_training.md

 # Training automatically uses mixed precision
 model.fit(x_train, y_train, epochs=10, batch_size=32)
 ```
+> **Code Walkthrough:**
+> - Sets the global policy to use mixed precision in TensorFlow.
+> - All layers and computations use FP16 where possible.
+> - Training and evaluation are handled as usual, but with the benefits of mixed precision.

 *TensorFlow's mixed precision API is simple to use and can provide significant speedups on supported hardware.*

 ## Advanced Techniques